The Blind Beggar: Henry de Montfort legend

-The pub takes its name from the ballad and legend The Blind Beggar of Bethnal Green..
-The pub at the junction of the Whitechapel Road (part of the route from the Aldgate to Colchester later known as the Great Essex Road) and Cambridge Heath Road is reputed to be built on the site of his begging.
-In some versions of the ballad, the beggar was an impoverished noble Henry de Montfort.
+The pub takes its name from the ballad and legend The Blind Beggar of Bethnal Green.
+It stands at the junction of the Whitechapel Road (part of the route from the Aldgate to Colchester later known as the Great Essex Road) and Cambridge Heath Road, and is reputed to be on the site of the beggar's activities.
+In some versions of the ballad, the beggar was an impoverished noble, Henry de Montfort.

-In the Blind Beggar legend, de Montfort was wounded and lost his sight in the Battle of Evesham in 1265 and nursed to health by a baroness, and together they had a child named Besse.
+In the legend, de Montfort was wounded and lost his sight in the Battle of Evesham in 1265.
+He was nursed to health by a baroness, and together they had a child named Besse.
 He became the "Blind Beggar of Bethnal Green" and used to beg at the crossroads.
-The story of how he went from landed gentry to poor beggar became popular in the Tudor era, and was revived by Percy's Reliques of Ancient English Poetry, published in 1765.
-The legend came to be adopted in the arms of the Metropolitan Borough of Bethnal Green in 1900.
+The story of how he went from landed gentry to poor beggar became popular in the Tudor era, and was revived by Thomas Percy's Reliques of Ancient English Poetry, published in 1765.
+In 1900, the legend was depicted on the seal of the Metropolitan Borough of Bethnal Green.